 Principal investigator: Willemijn Jansen, Maastricht University

-Successful brain function in the very old (90+ years) may inform understanding of maintaining healthy brain function across the lifespan.
+Successful brain function in the very old (90+ years) may inform understanding of how to maintain healthy brain function across the lifespan.

-The impact of this work is two-fold: a derived 90+ dataset for continued epidemiological research and to enhance understanding of the predictors of healthy cognition in super-old age (90+).
+The impact of this work is two-fold: a derived 90+ dataset for continued population research and to enhance understanding of the predictors of healthy cognition in super-old age.

-Developing risk stratification models for identifying sub-groups of individuals who are at high risk of short to long term cognitive decline or dementia
+Identifying sub-groups of individuals who are at risk of cognitive decline

 Principal investigator: Brian Tom, University of Cambridge